Arushi2505/Driver-Behaviour-Profiles-for-Road-Safety-Analysis/README.md

  into the dataset’s characteristics and relationships are gained.
  Future work includes model development and deployment for real-world road safety applications.
+ ## Requirements
+ To run this project, you need to have the following libraries installed:
+ - Pandas
+ - Matplotlib